effectivecore/core/readme.md

 EFFCORE is a next-generation mini CMS (Content Management System) and mini CMF (Content Management Framework) developed by between 2017 and 2021.
 Incorporated the new features of Web 2.0/3.0.
-Uses technologies such as: HTML5, CSS3, JS ES6, IP v6, SVG, SMIL,
-UTF8, UTC, WAI-ARIA, NoSQL, Markdown, UML, PSR-0.
+Uses technologies such as: HTML5, CSS3, IP v6, SVG, SMIL, UTF8, UTC, WAI-ARIA, NoSQL, Markdown, UML, PSR-0.

 Can be used as a tool for building sites by simple users, and also